hasanzadekhalil/IIS-Automatization-Powershell/README.md

 # IIS Automatization with Powershell
+This script does the following operations automatically:
+1) Installing IIS Services
-This script is prepared to automatically install IIS services with Powershell, create a website on IIS, download an automatic SSL certificate with win-acme and BIND this certificate to the site.
+2) Create a website on IIS
+3) download and get automatic SSL certificate with win-acme
+4) Bind SSL Certificate to IIS Website